Find Cheap Homeowners Insurance Quotes in Your Area

 For example, many home warranty contracts cover plumbing, electrical, and heating and cooling systems, as well as the refrigerator, stove, oven, dishwasher, garbage disposal unit, and washer and dryer.
 You may purchase additional coverage for an extra charge, such as protection for your swimming pool or hot tub.

 Contracts generally last 12 months and are renewable.
-The annual coverage fee often starts at $400 and up; the cheapest plans offer a basic level of protection, while more expensive plans provide more expansive coverage and lower out-of-pocket costs.
-Unlike a homeowners insurance policy, a home warranty plan usually doesn't require the payment of a deductible; instead, you're charged a moderate service call fee (commonly around $100 or more).
+The annual coverage fee often starts at $400, and the cheapest plans offer a basic level of protection, while more expensive plans provide more expansive coverage and lower out-of-pocket costs.
+Unlike a homeowners insurance policy, a home warranty plan usually doesn't require a deductible.
+Instead, you're charged a service call fee around $100 or more.
 Homeowners warranty coverage is purely optional and not required by your mortgage lender or anyone else.

-Here's an example: “A leak in a pipe that required a plumbing repair would potentially be covered by both policies.
-The home warranty would cover the repair of the pipe, but not damage caused by the leak.
-If the leak was major, your homeowners insurance would cover the damage," Bruce Ailion, a Woodstock, Ga.-based realtor and attorney, says.
+For example, say a pipe bursts in your home.
+Your home warranty would cover the costs to repair the pipe but not damage caused by the leak.
+If the leak was major, your homeowners insurance would cover the damage.

 A home warranty can offer several benefits, including: